-Exams are to be taken on the scheduled day (see below) online through Canvas using HonorLock.
+Exams are to be taken on the scheduled day (see below) in class using scantron ballots.
+All exam materials will be provided.
 Each exam is worth 100 points.
-Exams may include a combination of multiple choice, fill in the blank, labeling, true/false, and short answer.
-Exam material includes lectures, the textbook, and videos shown in-class.
+Exams may include a combination of multiple choice, fill in the blank, labeling, true/false, and short-answer questions.
+Exam material will include information from the lectures, textbook, or videos shown in-class.